Tennant Company – Consensus Indicates Potential 6.3% Upside

-Tennant Company found using ticker (TNC) have now 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 82 and 63 calculating the average target price we see 72.67.
-Given that the stocks previous close was at 68.36 this now indicates there is a potential upside of 6.3%.
-There is a 50 day moving average of 68.35 while the 200 day moving average is 64.46.
-The market capitalisation for the company is $1,261m.
-Visit the company website at: http://www.tennantco.com
+Tennant Company found using ticker (TNC) now have 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 82 and 63 with the average target price sitting at 72.67.
+Given that the stocks previous close was at 68.36 this indicates there is a potential upside of 6.3%.
+The day 50 moving average is 68.35 and the 200 day moving average is 64.46.
+The company has a market capitalisation of $1,261m.
+You can visit the company’s website by visiting: http://www.tennantco.com

 Tennant Company designs, manufactures, and markets floor cleaning equipment in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers a suite of products, including floor maintenance and outdoor cleaning equipment, detergent-free and other sustainable cleaning technologies, aftermarket parts and consumables, equipment maintenance and repair services, specialty surface coatings, and asset management solutions.
 It also provides business solutions, such as financing, rental, and leasing programs, as well as machine-to-machine asset management solutions.
 The company offers its products under the Tennant, Nobles, Alfa Uma Empresa Tennant, IRIS, VLX, and IPC brands, as well as private-label brands.
 Its products are used in retail establishments and distribution centers; factories and warehouses; and public venues, such as arenas and stadiums, office buildings, schools and universities, hospitals and clinics, parking lots and streets, and other environments.
 The company markets its products to contract cleaners and businesses through direct sales and service organization, as well as through a network of authorized distributors.
 Tennant Company was founded in 1870 and is headquartered in Minneapolis, Minnesota.